outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

    net use z: \\vboxsrv\WLshare
    ```

 9. Up to now, the VM is prepared!

-   We need RDP client.
+We need a RDP client.

 # RDP / VRDP / VRDE

 VirtualBox Remote Display Protocol (VRDP) is a backwards-compatible extension to Microsoft's Remote Desktop Protocol (RDP).
 VirtualBox Remote Desktop Extension (VRDE) is an Oracle VRDP implementation.
 Apart from TCP/Ports and TCP/Address, we have:

-+ `--vrdemulticon on` allows multiple simultaneous connections to the same VM, withou which we can resort to `--vrdereusecon on` that can cut off the current client for sake of a new one.
++ `--vrdemulticon on` allows multiple simultaneous connections to the same VM, without which we can resort to `--vrdereusecon on` that can cut off the current connection for the new one.
 + `--vrdeauthtype external` requires username and password of the host before connection.

 Here is FreeRDP setup details: